Meachamp/gmodws/README.md

 If compiling the module itself, follow these steps.

-- Get a copy of bootil from [here](https://github.com/garrynewman/bootil)
 - Run PATH=/path/to/valve/runtime/bins:$PATH
 - Change directories to src
 - Get a copy of libbootil and put it somewhere.
 You can use the compiled version included with this project, or compile it yourself with the instructions above.